 How to Play Chess Comfortably

 If you want to shed some calories, there are healthier ways to do that.
-Nobody ever plays chess so that he can lose weight!
+Nobody ever plays chess so that they can lose weight!
 However, with the cases that have been reported about the game’s ability to burn your calories, it is important to put in some measures to avoid that.
 Consider the tips below:

 Train for the game